nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-There are no persons matching the specified keywords
+There are no persons matching the specified keywords.
     * UniMate displays a message that 0 people have been displayed.

+      Use case ends.
+* 2b.
+All indicated fields are left empty instead.
+    * UniMate displays all available contacts.

       Use case ends.

 //@author nicrandomlee